Propaganda and psychological warfare in the Gaza Wars: By Israel

+2008-09 war

-The day before the beginning of the offensive on December 27 the Israeli Defense Force (IDF) pulled troops back from the border and used its radio channels to broadcast talk of a "lull" in order to achieve a disinformation coup ("con") to lure Hamas fighters out of hiding.
+The day before the beginning of the offensive on December 27, 2009, the Israeli Defense Force (IDF) pulled troops back from the border and used its radio channels to broadcast talk of a "lull" in order to achieve a disinformation coup ("con") to lure Hamas fighters out of hiding.

 A broadcaster in Islamic Jihad's Voice of Jerusalem radio station in Gaza City reported that IDF have been breaking into his station signal "least once an hour" during conflict intensification to broadcast messages to Gaza population that their problems were due to Hamas.
 The army also dropped leaflets with similar messages and contact info to report about the whereabouts of militant leaders and weapons caches.

 The leaflets also noted that "the Israeli army will respond if the rocket fire continues."
 In war zones, leaflets warned local residents that they had to flee.
 It also warned residents that their homes would be targeted if they were located in an area of possible target.
 Dr. Yaniv Levitan of the University of Haifa said that the aim of the flyers was not to demoralize the civil population, but to implant recognition in hearts and minds that Hamas has failed, that there is an option of choosing another path.

 IDF spokespersons often reported that scores of demoralized Hamas fighters had been observed deserting.
 This strengthened the Israeli will to continue and undermined the confidence in Hamas in Gaza.

 There was a mistrust of phone calls warning messages to people that they have "just minutes to evacuate before they bomb the house."
 According to a human rights lawyer at the Palestinian Center for Human Rights (PCHR), despite the hundreds of phone calls to families warning their house is about to be blown up, only 37 were destroyed, presumably as of the January 3 date.